samiksome92/Scripts/README.md

 This script adds an extra button beside the search button in [nyaa.si](https://nyaa.si), which collects the magnet links for all of the torrents listed in the current page/screen and copies them to the clipboard.

 Primary use is searching for torrents of a series and grabbing all magnet links (say for all episodes) in one go.

 ---

-## `oldReddit.js`
-A simple user script variant of the Old Reddit Redirect extension by Tom Watson ([GitHub](https://github.com/tom-james-watson/old-reddit-redirect)).

-This was created so that if one is already using a user script manager extension (Greasemonkey, Tampermonkey, Violentmonkey, etc.), then they don't need another extension simply for old reddit redirection.

----